How to Engrave Metal: 4 Practical Methods Explained

 In This Article

-- Method 1: Hand Engraving Metal
+- Method 1: Engraving Metal by Hand

-- Method 2: Rotary Engraving Metal
+- Method 2: Engraving Metal with Dremel

-- Method 3: CNC Engraving Metal
+- Method 3: Engraving Metal with a CNC Machine

-- Method 4: Laser Engraving Metal
+- Method 4: Engraving Metal with a Laser Machine

 - FAQs of Metal Engraving

-Method 1: Hand Engraving Metal
+Method 1: Engraving Metal by Hand

 Hand engraving is the traditional and oldest method for imprinting designs into metal.
 In this technique, a skilled artisan, carves designs onto a chosen metal surface with specialized hand tools.